macpawluk/graphql-with-react/README.md

 # Full-stack showcase (GraphQl + React)

-To launch the app clone the repository and type in the root folder:
+To build and launch the app along with setting up the API and DB clone the repository and type in the root folder:
 ```
 build-up.bat
 ```